davistui/davistui.github.io/resume.md

 ## Overview
 *The <a href="https://drive.google.com/file/d/1VpGOVyfukfy3FHqYYFbynLVbaxdrLzub/view?usp=share_link" target="_blank">PDF copy</a> provided is a summarised version, while an expanded version is available below*

-I am currently an Account Executive with [OutSystems](https://outsystems.com/), an enterprise application development platform.
+For the past five years, I've worked as an Account Executive at [OutSystems](https://outsystems.com/).
+OutSystems is a low-code platform that enables businesses to develop and deploy complex applications quickly and efficiently, without the need for extensive coding expertise.
 I have closed enterprise deals in Government, Healthcare and Mining.
-I have also grown one of our sales territories Western Australia (whilst based in Melbourne) into the Country's fastest growing region.

-With the shift into the new normal, my approach to sales has grown into a more consultative approach.
-Lately, my focus has been on understanding customer pain points and how they prevent organisations achieving their strategic goals.
-This information guides me to build a bridge between value based outcomes and fair commercial offerings.

 ## Key Skills